FAQ

 How are static assets served?

-Assets are embedded into the servier binary at build time using Go’s embed
+Assets are embedded into the server binary at build time using Go’s embed package.

 This brings a lot of advantages, but you’ll need to rebuild before you see changes to your assets.